A. T. Ariyaratne: Personal life and death

 Ariyaratne was married to Neetha, and had six children: Vinya Ariyaratne, Charika, Jeevan, Sadee, Diyath and Nimna.
-He also had 12 grandchildren: Janatha Marasinghe, Damni Marasinghe, Hasala Ariyaratne, Aseni Ariyaratne, Jithvan Ariyaratne, Kanishtaa Ariyaratne, Tiara Ganegama, Sanara De Silva, Liana Ariyaratne, Niven Ganegama, Sanchit De Silva and Diyana Ariyaratne.
+He also had 12 grandchildren: Janatha Marasinghe, Damni Marasinghe, Hasala Ariyaratne, Aseni Ariyaratne, Jithvan Ariyaratne, Kanishtaa Ariyaratne, Tiara Ganegama, Sanara De Silva, Liana Ariyaratne, Sanchit De Silva and Diyana Ariyaratne.

 Ariyaratne died at a private hospital in Colombo, on 16 April 2024, at the age of 92.